Car bomb: Suicide usage

-In the Iraqi and Syrian Civil War, the car bomb concept was modified so that it could be driven and detonated by a driver, but armoured to withstand incoming fire.
+In the Iraqi and Syrian Civil War, the car bomb concept was modified so that it could be driven and detonated by a driver but armoured to withstand incoming fire.
 The vehicle would be driven to its target area, in a similar fashion to a kamikaze plane of WW2.
 These were known by the acronym SVBIED (from Suicide Vehicle Borne Improvised Explosive Device) or VBIEDs.
-This saw generally civilian cars with armour plating added, that would protect the car for as long as possible, so that it could reach its intended target.
-Cars were sometimes driven into enemy troop areas, or into incoming enemy columns.
+Ordinary civilian cars were outfitted with armour plating intended to protect the VBIED as it approached its target.
+Such SVBIEDs were driven into enemy troop areas or incoming enemy columns.
 Most often, the SVBIEDs were used by ISIL against Government forces, but also used by Syrian rebels (FSA and allied militias, especially the Al-Nusra Front) against government troops.

-The vehicles have become more sophisticated, with armour plating on the vehicle, protected vision slits, armour plating over the wheels so they would withstand being shot at, and also in some cases, additional metal grating over the front of the vehicle designed to crush or destroy shaped charges such as those used on rocket propelled grenades.
+The vehicles have become more sophisticated, with armour plating on the vehicle, protected vision slits, armour plating over the wheels so they would withstand being shot at and occasionally additional metal grating over the front of the vehicle designed to crush or destroy incoming shaped charges such as those used on rocket propelled grenades.

-In some cases trucks were also used as well as cars.
-They were sometimes used to start an assault.
-Generally the vehicles had a large space that would contain very heavy explosives.
+Trucks were sometimes used to start an assault, and benefitted from their greater storage space that could contain very heavy explosives.
+Animal drawn carts, typically pulled by horse or mule, have also been used.

-In some cases, animal drawn carts with improvised explosive devices have been used, generally either mules or horses.

 Tactically, a single vehicle may be used, or an initial "breakthrough" vehicle, then followed by another vehicle.

 While many car bombs are disguised as ordinary vehicles, some that are used against military forces have improvised vehicle armour attached to prevent the driver from being shot when attacking a fortified outpost.